vellengs/nestx/README.md

 ## Why Swagger

-- Swagger is for rest api standard. good for decoupling development, it is a good tools to connect between backend and frontend.
+- Swagger is for rest api standard. good for decoupling development, it is a good tool to connect between backend and frontend.
 Swagger provides good choices for swagger -> front , swagger -> server -> front implement sequence.
 Swagger can easily generate front-end proxy codes, basic domain codes, and basic test interface codes, making coding easy and efficient etc.